Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Framework of the models

 We choose the pumping mechanism and parameters which correspond to recent experiments with plasmonic CTS systems, which have reportedly reached values of $\eta$ close to 0.1~\cite{kuisma2022ultrastrong, usc_kenacohen, chikkaraddy_single-molecule_2016,pelton2019strong,melnikau2016rabi,bitton2022plasmonic, gambino2014exploring,Wei:13, gross2018near, gupta2021complex}.
 In particular, we explore the emission from a CTS under incoherent pumping of the TLS, corresponding to driving the atomic systems with a far blue-detuned laser, followed by a spontaneous cascade to the excited state of the TLS; see Fig.~\ref{fig:setup_problem}(a).
 In the plasmonic CTS considered here, the cavity is characterized by resonant frequency $\omega_0$ (set to $\hbar\omega_0=1$~eV), and a low quality factor $Q=\omega_0/\kappa$, defined by the dissipation rate $\kappa$, and set to $Q=20$.
 The emitter (such as a single molecule~\cite{kuisma2022ultrastrong, chikkaraddy_single-molecule_2016}, or a quantum dot \cite{gross2018near, bitton2022plasmonic, gupta2021complex}), is modelled as a TLS with decay rate $\gamma/\omega_0=10^{-3}$.
 These parameters establish the upper limit for the WC regime $\eta = g/\omega_0<\kappa/(2\omega_0) = 0.025$.
+For reference, we note that the characteristic cooperativities $C= 4 g^2 / (\kappa \gamma)$ in our study are $C = 0.08$ (for $\eta = 10^{-3}$) and $C = 800$ (for $\eta = 0.1$).

 This framework is used to calculate the dependence of $g^{(2)}(0)$ (Eq.~\eqref{eq:g2QRM}) on the coupling parameter $\eta=g/\omega_0$, plotted in Fig.~\ref{fig:setup_problem}(b) as solid orange and blue lines, for the case of strong ($\Gamma/\gamma=10$), and weak ($\Gamma/\gamma=10^{-6}$) pumping, respectively.
 All calculations in this paper have been carried out using the Python package QuTiP~\cite{qutip1, qutip2}\footnote{We have considered in all of our QuTiP calculations an expansion of the Fock states of the cavity up to $N_a = 10$, which we verified ensures convergence.}.